Looking for Something?

 Dinner and drinks

 We think the best way begin a visit is to experience one of our best local restaurants.
 Grab a table at LaSalle Grill or Café Navarre for some of the finest menus The Bend has to offer.
-You can’t go wrong with a similar fine dining option at Corndance Tavern in Mishawaka, either.
+You can’t go wrong with a similar fine dining option at Corndance in Mishawaka, either.

 Sip